"Papal Sin's"Greatest Sin: It's Scholarship

 The Early Church Fathers on Peter's Presence in Rome (Free)

-Books - Upon This Rock by Stephen Ray and The Early Papacy by Adrian Fortescue and The Primacy of the Church of Rome
+Books - The Gift of Infallibility by Rev. James T. O'Connor and The Primacy of the Church of Rome by Margherita Guarducci and Upon This Rock by Stephen Ray and The Early Papacy by Adrian Fortescue

-DVD - Footprints of God: Peter with Stephen Ray
+DVD - Peter - Keeper of the Keys with Stephen Ray